KANABOON1/KANABOON1.github.io/_pages/about.md

 Experiences
 ---
+- [2025.09] Comleted *MemGen: Weaving Generative Latent Memory for Self-Evolving Agents*.
-- [2025.06] Completed *G-Memory: Tracing Hierarchical Memory for Multi-Agent Systems*
+- [2025.06] *G-Memory: Tracing Hierarchical Memory for Multi-Agent Systems*.
+NeurIPS 2025 Spotlight
 - [2024.10] Obtained an research internship opportunity in *Lab for Interpretability and Theory-Driven Deep Learning* at Shanghai Jiaotong University, advised by Prof. Wen Shen and Quanshi Zhang
 - [2023.09] Received National Scholarship for the academic year 2022-2023(national-wide, 0.2%)
 - [2022.09] Admitted to Tongji University